directus/directus/docs/reference/items.md

 `DELETE /items/:collection`

-Provide an array of item primary keys or an object containing either `keys` or `query` as your request body.
+Provide an array of item primary keys  `keys` as your request body.

 </template>
 <template #graphql>